How Emotion AI is Redefining Emotional Marketing

 Brands can use emotion AI to monitor public sentiment on a massive scale.
 By analyzing social media posts, news articles, and online reviews, AI can track how the public feels about a brand in real time.

 Is a recent PR campaign generating excitement or cynicism?
 How did customers react to a new product launch?
 Emotion AI can provide answers to these questions by going beyond simple positive or negative sentiment analysis to identify a full spectrum of emotions.
-This allows marketing teams to react quickly to shifting perceptions and manage their brand’s reputation more proactively.
+This can be combined with insights from e-commerce marketing examples that actually work for actionable results.

 Improving Brand Health Monitoring